 Estate planning professionals

 The estate planning process can be complicated.
 Working with professionals can make the process easier on you, as well as providing help and motivation to start and finish your estate plan.
-Here are the a couple of most common types of estate planning professionals who can help you develop and implement a plan:
+Here are a couple of most common types of estate planning professionals who can help you develop and implement a plan:

 - Estate planning attorney: Draws up the legal documents for your estate plan according to your wishes and best interests.
 May also be able to provide advice on tax law.